-Effect of Dietary Tootache plant (Acmella oleracea) extract on the growth performance of Mrigal carp (Cirrhinus mrigala) fingerlings
+Effect of Dietary supplementation of Tootache plant (Acmella oleracea) extract on the growth performance of Cirrhinus mrigalafingerlings

 Abstract

 This study investigated the efficacy of Acmella oleracea (commonly known as the toothache plant) extract as a feed additive on the growth performance of Cirrhinus mrigala fingerlings.
 The trial was conducted for 45 days.
 The experiment were designed as T0 (0%) T1 (0.5%), T2 (1.0%), and T3 (1.5%) A. oleracea extract.
-Growth parameters including net weight gain (NWG), percent weight gain (PWG), length gain (LG), specific growth rate (SGR), and feed conversion ratio (FCR) were recorded at 15-day.
+Growth parameters including net weight gain (), percent weight gain (PWG), length gain (LG), specific growth rate (), and feed conversion ratio (FCR) were recorded at 15-day.
 Results indicated a significant improvement (p < 0.05) in growth parameters in all treated groups compared to the control, with the best performance was observed at the T1 treatment.
-Fish fed with 0.5 percent A. oleracea extract exhibited the highest NWG (32.3 ± 1.15 g), PWG (61.64% ± 1.36), SGR (1.067% ± 0.018), and the most efficient FCR (2.62 ± 0.049).
+Fish fed with 0.5 percent A. oleracea extract exhibited the highest (32.3 ± 1.15 g), PWG (61.64% ± 1.36), (1.067% ± 0.018), and the most efficient FCR (2.62 ± 0.049).
 Higher concentrations (T2 and T3) showed moderate improvements but were less effective than the T1 treatment, suggesting a dose-dependent response.
 This study highlights the potential of A. oleracea as a natural, cost-effective, and sustainable growth promoter in aquafeed.

 Keywords: Intensification, Immunostimulatory, Formulated feed, Aquafeed and Sustainable